rvdhooft/react-trpc-starter/README.md

 ### Apps and Packages

 - `react`: a React app
+- `e2e-tests`: end to end tests with Playwright
 - `trpc`: a Node + tRPC backend
 - `eslint-config-custom`: `eslint` configurations
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo